GabSpira/RhythmicComplexityTest/README.md

 # webMUSHRA based Rhythmic Complexity Test

-This is just a demo repo to show the test to my supervisors It is based on the webmushra and you can run it as a normal webmushra test using the config myTest.yaml
+This is just a demo repo to show the test to my supervisors.

+It is based on the webmushra and you can run it as a normal webmushra test using the config myTest.yaml

-Create a virtual environment, install php, and execute the command 'php -S localhost:8000' to run the code on your browser On your browser, go to 'http://localhost:8000/?config=myTest.yaml'
+Create a virtual environment, install php, and execute the command 'php -S localhost:8000' to run the code on your browser.

+On your browser, go to 'http://localhost:8000/?config=myTest.yaml'